 Embark has also partnered with AnimalBiome to offer canine microbiome products.
 You can test your pup’s gut health to discover if he has any bacterial imbalances.
 An abundance of bad bacteria in a dog’s gut microbiome can cause everything from diarrhea and constipation to skin, behavioral, and immune system issues.
 Results also include personalized recommendations for diet, supplement, or lifestyle changes to improve your pup’s gut health.
 See our personal experience with Embark’s Gut Health test.

-Gut Health Test$125
+- Gut Health Test: $125

 Embark’s oral health test analyzes the bacteria in your dog’s mouth to help identify the cause of bad breath, gum disease, tooth loss, tooth decay, and other oral health issues.
 This test helps you evaluate the overall health of your dog’s oral microbiome to find out if they need a dental cleaning or have other oral concerns to address.
 See our personal experience with Embark’s Oral Health test.

-Oral Health Test$125
+- Oral Health Test: $125

 Embark’s Genetic Research

 Embark partners with scientists from Cornell University’s College of Veterinary Medicine to conduct ongoing research into dog genetic testing — and you have the option to include your dog’s DNA data in their research.
-In some ongoing studies, Embark researchers are working on identifying the genetic basis of stomach cancer and the genetic variants that may increase the risk for Wobbler’s Syndrome.
+In some ongoing studies, Embark researchers are working on identifying the genetic basis of stomach cancer and the genetic variants that may increase the risk for Wobbler’s Syndrome and Dilated Cardiomyopathy.
 They’re also trying to understand the role of genetics in obesity and arthritis in dogs.
 But they’ve already made many important discoveries.

 In their most recent published study, Embark scientists discovered a genetic variant associated with early-onset adult deafness (EOAD) in Rhodesian Ridgeback dogs.
 Embark is now the first dog DNA test to inform Ridgeback owners, breeders, and veterinarians of a dog’s risk for this type of EOAD.